hesihui/Moments/README.md

 Moments is a fullstack MERN project.
 Some functioanlites for you to use:

-- Basic crud functioanlites: display posts, create a post, delete a post, like a post
+- Basic crud functioanlites: display posts, create a post, update a post, delete a post, like a post